gar2511/2212/README.md

 <h3>IMPORTANT</h3>
+The program can only be run using the terminal command:

-To run the program, you must execute `mvn clean javafx:run` in terminal.
+`mvn clean javafx:run`

 <h2>Setup Instructions</h2>
 <h3>Windows</h3>